project-sunbird/sunbird.org-docs/developer-docs/server-installation/jenkins-setup.md

  15. Select **Username with Password**

- 16. Enter the username and password of the GitHub account where the private repository is hosted.
+ 16. Enter the username and password of the GitHub account where the private repository is hosted

  17. Enter a unique long string for the ID field, for example,**private-repo-creds**

- 18. Specify the description for the repository, for example,**private repo credentails**, and click **OK**.
+ 18. Specify the description for the repository, for example,**private repo credentails**, and click **OK**

  19. Go to **http://(jenkins_domain)/configure**